Wednesday, 31 January 2024

 I also invite you to read the following article:

-Close Call at Mumbai Airport
+Close Call at Bombay Airport

 Unless we mandate a 2 minute gap between successive landings and takeoffs - as is required in USA by their Federal Aviation Administration (FAA) - we're playing with fire.